Signs You're Eating Way Too Much Salt

-If you are unsure how much sodium you are consuming in your daily diet, there is a possibility you might be eating way too much of it.
-With that being said, it's best to understand whether or not, you need to limit your intake.
+If you are unsure how much sodium you consume in your daily diet, you might eat way too much of it.
+Contrary to what you might think, it is best to understand the amount of sodium in your food.
 To know the amount of sodium in your food, you can read the Nutrition Facts label and understand how much salt is in the food you buy.

-Maybe you are not too familiar with the foods that are very high in sodium.
-Sodium is located in foods like canned vegetables, fast processed foods, instant oatmeal, veggie burgers, cottage cheese, food that's heavily lower in sodium and sweets like cookies are all a few foods that are high in salt and it's something most people probably don't know.
+Maybe you not too familiar with foods that are very high in sodium.
+High sodium is in foods like canned vegetables, fast processed foods, instant oatmeal, veggie burgers, and cottage cheese.
+And sweets like cookies are high in salt, which is something most people probably don’t know.

-Too much sodium intake can make you feel in a way you normally shouldn't and if not corrected it can contribute to you suffering from mild, chronic hyponatremia.
-Even more, who would ever guess that salt could impact your brain function.
+Too much sodium intake can make you feel a way you shouldn’t, and if not corrected.
+It can contribute to you suffering from mild, chronic hyponatremia.
+Who would ever guess that salt could impact your brain function?

 Reducing dietary salt is not only important for those who already have elevated blood pressure - limiting added salt is essential for all of us to remain in good health.
 Joel Fuhrman

 Here are signs that you're eating way too much salt and need to cut back

 - Extreme thirst: when you eat foods with a high amount of sodium, you feel thirsty and sometimes your thirst is stronger than usual.
 You might experience being thirstier than ever because too much salt is messing with the stability of fluid in your body.
 At times, the thirst continues even after you drink water or another drink to kill it.
 You will need to drink a lot of water to flush and restore your blood cells.